-How Do Mortgage Lenders View Charge Offs Depend On The Particular Lender
+How Do Mortgage Lenders View Charge-Offs Depend on The Particular Lender

-Charge offs are credit accounts where a creditor writes off the debt consumers owe them.
+Charge-offs are credit accounts where a creditor writes off the debt consumers owe them.
 After they try to collect on them and deems it as an uncollectible debt (normally 4 months), the debt is normally charged off.
-The creditor can possibly sell charge offs to collection agencies or can pursue in getting a judgment issued.
+The creditor can possibly sell charge-offs to collection agencies or can pursue in getting a judgment issued.

-Can I Qualify For A Mortgage Loan With An Outstanding Judgment?
+Can I Get Mortgage Approval With Judgment?

 A judgment is probably one of the worst derogatory items you can have on the credit reports if you intend in applying for a residential mortgage loan.
 The good news is that I can still qualify borrowers and approve for a residential mortgage loan with an outstanding judgment.
 As long as the borrower has entered into a written payment agreement with the judgment creditor and made three payments.
 The borrower needs to provide three month’s of canceled checks and/or bank statements showing proof of payment to the judgment creditor.